-7 Reason to Take Your Child to an ER
+7 Reasons to Take Your Child to an ER

 Sometimes it is easy to know when to go to the ER – a broken bone or a cut that needs stitches.
 But often parents struggle with the decision of whether to take their child to the ER for other reasons.

-The Children’s Hospital of San Antonio now has three emergency centers just for children.
+The Children’s Hospital of San Antonio has emergency centers just for children.
 They are open 24 hours a day, seven days a week, all weekends and all holidays.

 Pediatric ERs are special emergency rooms that treat children from birth until age 17.
 The nursing staff, advanced practice providers such as nurse practitioners and physician associates, and physicians understand that children are not just little adults.
 Children have their own unique physiology that is different from adults.
 Their illnesses and injuries are oftentimes not treated in the same manner as an adult with similar symptoms.
 In a medical emergency, your child needs to see a doctor who only specializes in treating children.